On July 27, 2019 Vanessa Niemann was honored with an induction to the Hall of Master Folk Artists from the Louisiana Folklife Center!

 When the band formed in 2004, Gal Holiday and the Honky Tonk Revue were at the vanguard of New Orleans’ now-thriving country scene, and they’ve remained in a league of their own ever since.
 Combining evocative songwriting and impeccable musicianship, their dance hall show and infectious energy on stage have earned them their place in the upper echelon of local favorites and helped grow an avid fan-base of two-steppers around the world.

 Sometimes called “The Punk Rock Patsy Cline”, “The Gal” is Vanessa Niemann, an Appalachian-born songstress who has lent her powerful voice and magnetic stage presence to various musical projects in New Orleans and around the country.
 Over the years, the Revue has counted among its ranks some of the finest musicians in the region.
-The current roster boasts guitarists Matt Slusher and Justin LeCuyer in addition to drummer Rose Cangelosi, and upright bassist Corey McGillivary, all excellent songwriters and singers in their own right, adding tight harmonies to the sound.
+The current roster boasts guitarists Abram Racin and Justin LeCuyer in addition to drummer Gabe Marshall, upright bassist Corey McGillivary, and Button Sher on Harmonica, a welcome addition to the band during the pandemic.

 These multi-time Big Easy and Best of the Beat Award recipients have shared the stage with Willie Nelson, Marcia Ball, Blind Boys of Alabama, and countless others.
-2018 was their eleventh year appearing at the New Orleans Jazz and Heritage Festival, packing the Gentilly Stage where Lyle Lovett would perform later that day.
+2022 was their thirteenth year appearing at the New Orleans Jazz and Heritage Festival, this time on the main Festival Stage where they first played when it was still called A….
+Stage.
 Their albums have reached as high as third on the FAR Charts (Freeform American Roots Music) and the top 100 on the AMA Charts (Americana Airplay, Americana Music Association.)

-Although 2018 will be a tour heavy year, you can still find them raising a ruckus in New Orleans and surrounding areas at dance halls, festivals, and local watering holes most any day of the week.
+Although the band has not toured since the Covid-19 pandemic, you can still find them raising a ruckus in New Orleans and surrounding areas at dance halls, festivals, and local watering holes most any day of the week.
 They know the ins and outs of the country canon and can even get folks swinging to an unexpected pop cover or two, but above all, vivid songwriting is one of the group’s great strengths.
 Their rollicking foot-stompers and poignant Crescent City tributes alike crackle with an authentic country spirit.